featbit/azure-container-apps/README.md

+# IMPORTANT NOTE

+**The version for Azure Container Apps does not currently support FeatBit version 5.0.0 or later, due to significant configuration changes introduced in 5.0.0+ for selecting the database (PostgreSQL or MongoDB).**

+To ensure easier maintainability and meet the SLA requirements for our SaaS service, we migrated our workloads from Azure Container Apps to a Dedicated Azure App Service Plan.

+**We may update the Terraform configuration for Azure Container Apps in the future, but this is not guaranteed.**

 # Deploy FeatBit on Azure using Terraform

-> IMPORTANT NOTE:
->
-> This version does not currently support FeatBit version 5.0.0 or later, due to significant configuration changes introduced in 5.0.0+ for selecting the database (PostgreSQL or MongoDB).
->
-> We will provide an update for this Azure Terraform template in the future.

 This repo contains terraform code for deploying FeatBit on Azure.
 FeatBit is a feature flag service that helps you manage feature flags and evaluate them in real-time.
 You can find more information about FeatBit in [FeatBit official website](https://www.featbit.co/) and [Github Repo](https://github.com/featbit/featbit).